jamesgrimmett/simple_gce/README.md

 # simple_gce

-### Work in Progress.
-When I originally wrote this program, I was still new to coding and did not know very much about software development best practices.
-I am in the process of re-structuring the original code so that it is tidier, more robust, well-tested, properly documented, and of a higher quality in general.
+## Work in Progress.
+*When I originally wrote this program, I was still new to coding and did not know very much about software development best practices.
+The results were sound and carefully verified, but the code was messy.
+I am in the process of re-structuring the original code so that it is tidier, more robust, well-tested, properly documented, and of a higher quality in general.*

+---
 A simple one-zone Galactic Chemical Evolution model, as used in [Grimmett et al. (2020)](https://arxiv.org/abs/1911.05901).

 simple_gce solves the set of differential equations that represent a simplified model for an evolving galaxy.